 The objectives of the exhibition are to show that South Georgia has had a century of administration that has been mainly concerned with controlling the exploitation of natural resources.
 Initially, this was whaling and, to a minor extent, elephant sealing.
 It is now fishing.
-The attempt to regulate whaling failed but elephant sealing and fishing are good examples of on a sustainable basis until it ended, with closure of Grytviken, in 1965.
+The attempt to regulate whaling failed but elephant sealing and fishing are good examples of controlled exploitation producing sustainable industries.